Chinese New Year Resources & Activities

 Preparations begin days before.
 People get ready to welcome the new year by thoroughly cleaning their homes – sweeping out the old and getting ready for the new – and buying new clothes.
 Houses are decorated with red lanterns, couplets, and paper cutouts.

-Children receive red envelopes with lucky money that they can spend how they choose.
+Children receive red envelopes with lucky money to spend how they choose.
 The amount is usually an even number and cannot be divided by four.
 (The number 4 sounds like “death” in Chinese and is considered bad luck.)

 The bills are new and crisp, and no coins are included.
 Red envelopes should always be received with both hands and not opened in front of the person who gives the envelope.